 What are the major limitations of this study?

-The major limitation of the study is the relatively small number of cancers that have been diagnosed in the Airwave Health Monitoring Study to date, since the start of the study.
+The major limitation of the study is the relatively small number of cancers that have been diagnosed within the cohort since the start of the Study.
 This makes it difficult to precisely assess the risk of cancer, especially for specific types of cancer.
-As time goes on and more cancer are diagnosed among the study participants, we will be able to provide better evidence as to whether or not personal radio use is associated with cancer risk.
+As time goes on and more cancers are diagnosed among study participants, we will be able to provide better evidence as to whether or not personal radio use is associated with cancer risk.

 What are the conclusions?

 We found no evidence at this stage that TETRA use is associated with risk of cancer.
 Longer follow-up and, if data from other studies become available, data pooling projects are required to increase the number of cancer cases and better estimate possible associations with cancer risk.